rackerlabs/genestack/docs/build-k8s.md

 ### Before you Deploy

 Kubespray will be using OVN for all of the network functions, as such, you will need to ensure your hosts are ready to receive the deployment at a low level.
 While the Kubespray tooling will do a lot of prep and setup work to ensure success, you will need to prepare your networking infrastructure and basic storage layout before running the playbooks.

+### SSH Config

+The deploy has created a openstack-flex-keypair.config copy this into the config file in .ssh, if one is not there create it.

 #### Minimum system requirements